MaxLeap/Docs/en/iOS/GettingStarted/ExistingProject.md

 Compile and run!

-# Test the Connection to Leap Cloud
+# Test the Connection to Leap Cloud App
 We can add following code in `application:didFinishLaunchingWithOptions:` in `appDelegate.m` to test if we can connect Leap Cloud Services with the app: